sophongo/sophdoc/docs/en/admin/kpanda/configmaps-secrets/use-secret.md

 1. This value is the default; means "mysecret", which must exist and contain a primary key named "username"
 2. This value is the default; means "mysecret", which must exist and contain a primary key named "password"

-## Use the key as the pod's data volume
+## Use the key as the pod's volume

 ### Graphical interface operation

-When creating a workload through an image, you can use the key as the data volume of the container by selecting the storage type as "key" on the "data storage" interface.
+When creating a workload through an image, you can use the key as the volume of the container by selecting the storage type as "key" on the "data storage" interface.

 1. Go to the [Image Creation Workload](../workloads/create-deployment.md) page.